Why A Warm Up Before Exercise Is Important?

 Start With A Dynamic Warm-Up and finish With Static Stretching.

 A static stretch will be something you will do at the end of an activity.
-These stretches will involve you holding a particular stretch for some time to help loosen and stretch out muscles and connective tissue.
-One thing to remember with static stretching is to try to avoid doing it when your muscles are cold as it may cause an injury - which no one wants to see.
+These stretches will involve you holding a position for a while to help loosen and stretch muscles and connective tissue.
+One thing to remember with static stretching is to try to avoid doing it when your muscles are cold, as it may cause an injury, which no one wants to see.

 Personalize Your Activities For The Particular Main Workout

 Your workout session should follow your main exercise session.
 For instance, you can walk at a slow pace for a few minutes if you want to prepare yourself for a faster and brisk walk.
 You can jog for a few minutes if your main workout is running.
-A warm-up involves increasing the intensity of the metabolic activities from the lowest or resting levels to higher levels.
+A warm-up involves increasing the intensity of metabolic activity from the lowest, or resting, level to higher levels.

-A warm-up session for activities such as pilates or yoga (which do not involve enough aerobic activities) only requires smaller movements such as neck rolls or pelvic tilts for loosening your spine and the other body joints.
-For the weightlifting and strength training workouts, you must carry specific motion exercises (including the shoulder rolls) so that the muscles are not injured later.
+A warm-up session for activities such as Pilates or yoga (which do not involve enough aerobic activity) only requires small movements, such as neck rolls or pelvic tilts, to loosen your spine and other joints.
+For weightlifting and strength-training workouts, you must perform specific mobility exercises (including shoulder rolls) to prevent muscle injury later.

 Don't Lose Focus On Why You Exercise.